Utility-scale solar farm

 GovTech

 Public safety is one of the hardest environments to build software in.
 The users are under stress, the stakes are life and death, the procurement cycles are long, and the tolerance for failure is zero.
-I learned that as employee number six at Mark43, where I was the founding product manager for their records management system.
+I learned that as hire number six at Mark43, where I was the founding product manager and led product for their records management system from zero to launch, and into the scaling phase.

-The RMS we built replaced legacy systems that in some cases were decades old, and the design challenge was real: get experienced officers to change deeply ingrained workflows while reducing cognitive load, not adding to it.
+The RMS we built replaced legacy systems that in some cases were decades old.
+The design challenge was real: get experienced officers to change deeply ingrained workflows while reducing cognitive load, not adding to it while also leading change management across 38 police agencies at once as we launched.
 We shipped a platform that cut report writing time by 60% and saved DC Metro Police over 200,000 officer-hours annually.
 The platform went on to win the IXDA Connecting award and scale globally.

 Building in that environment taught me things about regulated markets that apply across every complex industry I have worked in since.